fabiooshiro/restQL-http/README.md

         name = search.results.name
 ```

-To have a general view of restQL you may check [http://restql.b2w.io](http://restql.b2w.io).
+To have a general grasp of restQL you may check [http://restql.b2w.io](http://restql.b2w.io).
 You can learn more about restQL query language [here](https://github.com/B2W-BIT/restQL-server/wiki/RestQL-Query-Language)

 We've also developed a game to help new comers: http://game.b2w.io/